For Each Compound Determine The Direction Of Bond Polarity

 • Dipole Moment: The dipole moment vectors point from each H atom towards the C atom.

 While the C-H bonds in methane have a slight polarity, the molecule is tetrahedral, and the bond dipoles cancel each other out perfectly, resulting in a net dipole moment of zero.
-Therefore, methane is a nonpolar molecule.
+So, methane is a nonpolar molecule.

 5. Hydrogen Fluoride (HF)